East-bound on I-70, Leaving Colby, KS

 “Not nothing.
 The Nothing.”

 “The Nothing.
 It is the antithesis of all life.
 It’s where The Emptiness comes from.
-It has only one purpose, one desire: to make everyone Nothing as well.
+It has only one purpose: to make everyone Nothing as well.
 That’s what it means to be a Husk, to be lost to The Emptiness.
 You become part of The Nothing.”

 “But how does nothing want something?
 It’s nothing.”